petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/enabling-document-creation-and-editing-with-microsoft-office-365.md

 1. Click *Save*.

-Access is now granted at the specified level.
+The integration is now enabled at the specified level.

 !!! note
-    To disable this feature, delete the Client ID, Client Secret, and Tenant ID from the form.
+    To disable this feature, delete the *Client ID*, *Client Secret*, and *Tenant ID* from the form.

 ## Related Topics